furplag/dns-challenge/README.md

 ln -s {path to dns-challenge directory}/dns-challenge.sh dns-challenge-{a type of DNS}
 ```

-4. create symlink named as "dns-challenge-{a type of DNS}" `to dns-challenge.sh`, using under certbot .
+4. create symlink named as "certbot-{authenticator,cleanup}-{a type of DNS}" `to certbot-{authenticator,cleanup}.sh`, using under certbot .
 > use [Certbot DNS plugins](https://certbot.eff.org/docs/using.html#dns-plugins) should better, if supported .
 ```bash
 ln -s {path to dns-challenge directory}/certbot-authenticator.sh certbot-authenticator-{a type of DNS}